-ESL classes are offered at both sites.
-Beginning level classes are conducted mornings and evenings at 1401 W. Buffalo Jones Ave. and at the East Garden Village classroom.
+ESL classes are offered at three sites.
+Beginning level classes are conducted mornings and evenings on at the 8th Street location and at the East Garden Village classroom.
 Intermediate levels are conducted mornings and evenings on the GCCC campus.

 Project Open Door